Clark Gable: 1939–1942: Established star

 Since the couple had been popular with the public, Gable and Turner were quickly paired again in Somewhere I'll Find You (1941) as war correspondents who travel to the Pacific theatre and get caught up in a Japanese attack.
 The movie was another hit finishing No. 8 at the box office for 1942.
+From 1934 until 1942, when World War II interrupted his movie career, he was the top of the box office money-makers lists.
 Film historian David Thomson wrote the quality of his movies after Gone With the Wind "hardly befitted a national idol" and began a career decline for Gable.